Home Turntables Rating of The Best Audio-Technica Record Players

 Audio-Technica AT-LPW40 features

-In contrast to the automatic Audio-Technica AT-LP60XBT, the reviewed model features a fully manual, belt-drive operation system that allows more precise tuning.
+In contrast to a cheaper model on my list – the automatic Audio-Technica AT-LP60XBT, the reviewed model features a fully manual, belt-drive operation system that allows more precise tuning.

 Audio-Technica AT-LPW40 sound